AhmedAbuAli/Typescript-Demo/README.md

 # Typescript-Demo

-# Demo for Typescript Vq1
+#  This is a Demo for Typescript